shazow/miniLock/README.md

 Note that in the above header, `fileName` is padded with the `0x00` byte until it reaches 256 bytes in length.
 This is done in order to prevent the discovery of the `fileName` length purely by analyzing an encrypted miniLock file's header.

 ##4.
 File encryption
+We begin by generating an ephemeral `curve25519` key pair.

-We begin by appending the bytes signalling the beginning of the header to the final encrypted file.
+We append the bytes signalling the beginning of the header to the final encrypted file.

 A random 32-byte `fileKey` and a random 24-byte `fileNonce` are generated and used to symmetrically encrypt the plaintext bytes using TweetNaCL's `xsalsa20-poly1305` construction.

-`fileKey`, `fileNonce` and `fileName` (the file's intended name upon decryption) are then stored within the JSON header as described in §3.
-The name of the `fileInfo` property in which they are stored is a 24-byte nonce, which is used to then encrypt the underlying object asymmetrically according to the recipient's public key(s) using TweetNaCL's `curve25519-xsalsa20-poly1305` construction.
-This is done once for every recipient.
+`fileKey` and `fileName` (the file's intended name upon decryption) are encrypted with the sender's long-term key pair and stored within the JSON header along with `fileNonce` and `senderID`, as described in §3.

+The name of the `fileInfo` property in which the aforementioned elements are stored is a 24-byte nonce.
+We use this nonce, along with our ephemeral key pair, to encrypt the underlying JSON object asymmetrically to the recipient's public key, using TweetNaCL's `curve25519-xsalsa20-poly1305` construction.
+This is done once for every recipient, creating a different `fileInfo` object for every recipient, each labeled by their unique nonces.
 For `n` recipients, we will obtain `n` properties of `fileInfo` with nonces as the property name and a Base64-encrypted object as the property value.
+Note that ephemeral key pairs are only used once, only for one file, and then discarded.

+Finally, we append the bytes signalling the end of the header, followed by the ciphertext bytes.

 TweetNaCL's `curve25519-xsalsa20-poly1305` construction provides authenticated encryption, guaranteeing both confidentiality and ciphertext integrity.

-Finally, we append the bytes signalling the end of the header, followed by the ciphertext bytes.
+The above header construction also provides forward secrecy from file to file, and makes it impossible to determine the sender or recipient(s) of a miniLock-encrypted file simply by analyzing the ciphertext.

 ##5.
 File decryption
-In order to decrypt the file, the recipient needs the `fileKey` and the `fileNonce`, which are within the `fileInfo` section of the header.
-They also will need the `senderID` property of the header in order to derive the shared secret which can be used to decrypt their copies of the `fileKey` and `fileNonce` contained within `fileInfo`.
+In order to decrypt the file, the recipient needs the information stored within the `fileInfo` section of the header.
+They also will need the `ephemeral` property of the header in order to derive the shared secret, in conjunction with their long-term secret key, which can be used to decrypt their copy of the `fileInfo` header object.

 If there are multiple properties within `fileInfo`, the recipient must iterate through every property until she obtains an authenticated decryption of the underlying object.
-Once a successful authenticated decryption of a `fileInfo` property occurs, the recipient can then use the obtained `fileKey` and `fileNonce` to perform an authenticated decryption of the ciphertext bytes.
-The recipient then proceeds to remove the padding of `0x00` bytes from `fileName` in order to obtain the intended file name.
+Once a successful authenticated decryption of a `fileInfo` property occurs, the recipient can then use the obtained `senderID` along with their long-term secret key to decrypt `fileKey` and use it in conjunction with `fileNonce` to perform an authenticated decryption of the ciphertext bytes.
+The recipient then decrypts `fileName` (again using `senderID`), and removes the padding of `0x00` bytes from the decrypted `fileName` in order to obtain the intended file name.
 The recipient is now capable of saving the decrypted file.

-If the authenticated asymmetric decryption of the header object fails, or the authenticated symmetric decryption of the file ciphertext fails, we return an error to the user and halt decryption.
+If the authenticated asymmetric decryption of any header object fails, or the authenticated symmetric decryption of the file ciphertext fails, we return an error to the user and halt decryption.
 No partial data is returned.

 ##6.
 Key Identity Authentication
 In PGP, public keys can be substantially larger than miniLock IDs, therefore necessitating the generation of key fingerprints which can then be used for out-of-band key identity authentication.
 With miniLock, users are able to authenticate out-of-band directly using the miniLock ID, due to its small length (approximately 44 Base58-encoded characters).
 Therefore, no specialized key identity authentication mechanism is required.